xt0fer/reveal-slides/md/intro-to-oop.md

 -

-* Lets say we are creating a application that is dependent on the value of pi 3.14159.
+* Lets say we are creating an application that is dependent on the value of **pi** 3.14159.
 This program will guide a drone around a defined circle .

-* Its important for this drone to fly with a high level of precision.
+* It's important for this drone to fly with a high level of precision.

 -

-* All of the test we did to validate this precision is based off of the value of pi to the 5th power.
+* All of the tests we did to validate this precision is based off of the value of **pi** to the 5th power.

-* All of the objects that help the drown navigate operate off of pi to the 5th power.
+* All of the objects that help the drone navigate operate off of **pi** to the 5th power.

 -

-* If that value changes during the flight it could and would lead to a collision.
+* If that value changes during the flight, it could and would lead to a collision.

-* So its important that once in flight that value NEVER changes.
+* So it's important that once in flight that value NEVER changes.

-* this is where the final keyword comes into play
+* This is where the final keyword comes into play.

 -

 ##Final
 * **Final** is how we define a value as constant or consistent from the start of the application to the end of the application.
-The value of this variable is set at the start of the application, and can not be mutated, by any object at all.
+The value of this variable is set at the start of the application, and cannot be mutated, by any object at all.

 ```
 private final Float pi = 3.1489;